Ritesh009/Stash/README.md

 Stash installs as a PWA and opens fullscreen just like a native app.

 **Web Clip on Android:**
 The bookmarklet works in Chrome on Android too.
-Follow the same Safari Clip setup steps but in Chrome — add a bookmark, edit it, paste the code.
+Follow the same Stash Clip setup steps but in Chrome — add a bookmark, edit it, paste the code.

 -----